section-engineering-education/engineering-education/content/articles/integrating-chart-js-in-django/index.md

 *Django admin page*

-Now, let's add an editor in the `Editors` category, to test if its error-free.
+Now, let's add an editor in the `Editors` category, to test if it's error-free.

-Click on editor, then click `Add Editor` to add an editor.
+Click on the editor, then click `Add Editor` to add an editor.

 ![Add Editor](/engineering-education/integrating-chart-js-in-django/add-editor.png)

 *Add editor*

 ### Creating a view
-A view in Django is basically a function accepts a web request and returns a web response.
+A view in Django is basically a function that accepts a web request and returns a web response.

-A web response can be an error page, redirect, image or even HTML content.
+A web response can be an error page, redirect, image, or even HTML content.

 Now, let's create a view by adding the following to our `view.py` file: